hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The following elements of FAIR have been copied from https://www.go-fair.org/fair-principles/.
 Comments relevant to HAPI are shown in _itallic_.

+HAPI is designed to be able to fully represent data that is itself already FAIR.
+Some aspects of HAPI adress FAIR directly, such as Interoperability, but the aspects related to findabilty and persistent identifiers need to be solved outside of HAPI by the data provider.

 ### Findable

 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers.
 Machine-readable metadata are essential for automatic discovery of datasets and services, so this is an essential component of the FAIRification process.

 1. (Meta)data are assigned a globally unique and persistent identifier

 _??
 Is our `resourceID` used to describe data or metadata?
 Both are needed._

+   In the `catalog` response, a HAPI server lists a unique dataset identifier for each dataset available at that server.
+These are not usable as a PID (https://becker.wustl.edu/news/introduction-to-pids-what-they-are-and-how-to-use-them/) since they are unique only to the server, and could be changed by the data provider.
+If there is a persistent, globally unique for a dataset that is machine resolvable, it can be provided in the `resourceID` field in the `info` response.

-   We tell people that if the want FAIR, do this.
+   We tell people that if they want FAIR, do this.

 2. Data are described with rich metadata (defined by Reusable, item 1. below)